Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 2.0.86t1 WIP =
 - Added a new filter hook (asp_ng_pp_extra_output_before_closing_body) in the payment popup window to allow adding custom HTML content before the closing body tag.
 - Added a new surcharge feature that you can use to collect a transaction surcharge. [documentation for transaction surcharge](https://s-plugins.com/transaction-surcharge-feature-collect-processing-fees-for-products/)
+- Added new email merge tags 'surcharge_amount' and 'surcharge_label' to show surcharge data in the email body.

 = 2.0.85 =
 - The order item will capture and display the username of the logged-in user, provided the user is logged in at the time of the purchase.